-The emphasis of the 30,000-specimen Minerals collection is directed largely toward exhibition and education.
+The emphasis of the over 30,000-specimen Minerals collection is directed largely toward exhibition and education.
 Approximately one third of all known mineral species are represented and a number of the specimens are considered among the finest examples in existence.
 Acquisitions include an outstanding suite of minerals from the former Soviet Union, a historically important suite of nearly 5,000 Pennsylvania minerals formerly owned by the Academy of Natural Sciences in Philadelphia, and the over 2,700 Pennsylvania minerals acquired from the Bryon Brookmyer collection.
-The section houses a nice gem collection of about 2,300 pieces and a modest collection of meteorites.
+The section houses a nice gem collection of about 2,000 pieces and a modest collection of meteorites.

 Hillman Hall of Minerals and Gems has gained an international reputation as one of the finest and most important mineral exhibitions in the country.
 Many specimens from the collection of William W. Jefferis, a nineteenth century mineral collector from West Chester, Pennsylvania, are on exhibit throughout the hall.
 See how his collection, and those of other private collectors and mineral dealers, impacted our exhibitions in the History of Hillman Hall.

 Although the collection data has been computerized and is temporarily unavailable for viewing online, the acquisition and specimen conservation programs are still very active.
 Visit the Collections Online when available to search the database.

 Selected specimens from the collection are viewable in 360-degree format.

 The Carnegie Museum of Natural History Library is dispersed across a main library unit and individual section libraries.
 Please visit the Museum Library site for information on accessing titles.